SPARC-FAIR-Codeathon/hubmap-link/README.md

 npm start
 ```

-The local Webapp will be running at <http://localhost:4200> and will connect to the local API server.
+The local webapp will be running at <http://localhost:4200> and will connect to the local API server.

 ### Building, Development, and Deployment